Washtenaw County, Michigan

 Washtenaw County (/ˈwɔ:ʃtənɔː/ WAWSH-tə-naw) is a county located in the U.S. state of Michigan.
 At the 2020 census, the population was 372,258.
-The county seat is Ann Arbor.
+The county seat and largest city is Ann Arbor.
 The county was authorized by legislation in 1822 and organized as a county in 1826.

 Washtenaw County comprises the Ann Arbor Metropolitan Statistical Area.

 The county is home to the University of Michigan, Eastern Michigan University, Washtenaw Community College, and Concordia University Ann Arbor.

 History

-First Nations' Territories
+Native American territories

 The first peoples occupying the central portion of what is now Michigan included: "the Pottawattamies, the Chippewas, the Ottawas, the Wyandottes and the Hurons".
-First nations whose territories included land within the Washtenaw County boundaries are shown to have included: Myaamia (Miami), Bodéwadmiké (Potawatomi), Anishinabewaki ᐊᓂᔑᓈᐯᐗᑭ, Peoria, Meškwahki·aša·hina (Fox), and the Mississauga nation.
+Native Americans whose territories included land within the Washtenaw County boundaries are shown to have included: Myaamia (Miami), Bodéwadmiké (Potawatomi), Anishinabewaki ᐊᓂᔑᓈᐯᐗᑭ, Peoria, Meškwahki·aša·hina (Meskwaki), and the Mississauga nation.

 Etymology of Washtenaw

 In the Ojibwe language, "Wash-ten-ong" or "Owashtanong" literally translates as "far away waters", and was then used by the Ojibwe as the name for the Grand River due to its great length.

 At the time of the official naming of the county in 1822, the headwaters of the Grand River fell within the original boundaries of Washtenaw County, which encompassed a much larger area than the present county.